 Graduate students with their faculty advisor conduct and document a 'mid-year' SAR check in.
 The purpose of this check in is to help ensure students are receiving periodic, timely, and documented feedback and mentorship about their progress including outcome (e.g., proposals/defenses, grades, manuscripts etc.) and process (e.g., time allocation, writing strategies, self-care etc.).
-It is recommended that this meeting occur at roughly the half way point of the year (June-August) or at the latest the beginning of fall semester.
-The deadline for returning the mid-year check in form to the DCT is typically September 1st.
+It is recommended that this meeting occur at roughly the half way point of the year (i.e., June).
+The deadline for returning the mid-year check in form to the DCT is typically June 30.